sublimecoder/accredible-ruby/README.md

 License
 -------
-Accredible-Ruby is is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.
+Accredible-API-Ruby is is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.

 Thanks to